Gastroesophageal reflux disease and heartburn

 - Typical symptoms in infants include frequent regurgitation, irritability, arching the back, choking or gagging, and resisting feedings.

 - The band of muscle tissue called the LES is essential for maintaining a pressure barrier against backflow of contents from the stomach.
 If it weakens and loses tone, the LES cannot close completely, and acid from the stomach backs up into the esophagus.
+The cause can be structural, but diet and other factors can also interfere with LES function and trigger GERD.

 - Long-term use of proton pump inhibitors (PPIs) has been linked to an increased risk of hip, wrist, and spine fractures.
+Cardiac events, drug-drug interactions, iron deficiency, gastrointestinal infection and pneumonia are also concerns with long term use of PPIs.

 - Studies have found that taking PPIs with the blood thinner clopidogrel (Plavix) reduces the effectiveness of this blood thinner by nearly 50%.